 Some roles may require further checks and/or qualifications, these will be detailed in your conditional letter of employment.

 Fit and Proper Persons check

-A rigorous process is in place for Executive Board roles and the Board of Governors, to identify any potential conflicts of interest that new and existing Governors or senior employees may have.
+A rigorous process is in place for University Leadership Board roles and the Board of Governors, to identify any potential conflicts of interest that new and existing Governors or senior employees may have.
 Candidates are required to complete a formal ‘fit and proper person’ check prior to appointment, and this will be repeated every 3 years once in post.

 Why is there a 'fit and proper persons' check?

 The fit and proper persons check exists to ensure that our management arrangements do not present a risk to students or to public funds, and enables us to demonstrate to the OfS that we are meeting a key condition of our initial and ongoing registration.